 Getting published on Yoair Blog is an achievement.
 We like to keep our content organized, objective, informative, and culturally relevant.
-We have outlined the guidelines that bloggers can use to make sure their blog gets published.
+We have outlined the guidelines that bloggers can use to publish their blog.
 It’s also a fun way for bloggers to practice new writing styles, learn proper writing form, and implement proper Search Engine Optimization techniques.
-Applying these guidelines will help your blog rank higher on search engines, stand out professionally, and get published.
+Applying these guidelines will help your blog rank higher on search engines, stand out professionally, and publish blogs with substance.
 This blog guide also implements key points for proper SEO.

 Remember this saying.
 “Content is king.”
 Quality content is the primary driver of SEO optimization.
 Make sure that your topic isn’t duplicate information by searching your topic in the blog search.
 It’s ok if your topic is similar to an existing blog as long as it expands upon the information already present.

 The title is very important because it is the first thing readers look at before deciding to read any further and also helps the reader understand what the article is about in one concise sentence.
 It is also how search engines index your content for people to find your blog through relevant search queries.
 Add necessary key words such as category, topic, and location.
 But also add some uncommon key words to differentiate yourself from other similar articles.
 Here is a good example of a simple, SEO rich title that gets the point across to the reader effortlessly.
 “Anthropology: Evidence of Morocco’s Diverse Culture through its Innovative Food Combinations.”
 This is how it looks in a draft on WordPress.

 A great resource you can use if you’re not sure which words to capitalize in your title is https://capitalizemytitle.com/

 You can copy and paste your title there and it will automatically show you what letters should be capitalized in your title.